-Upon receiving the reported usage from the SMF, the PCF shall deduct the value of the usage report from the total allowed usage for that PDU session, usage monitoring key, or both as applicable, and the PCF may also derive the PCC rules based on the remaining allowed usage or reported usage and provision them to the SMF.
+Upon reception of the reported usage from the SMF, the PCF shall deduct the value of the usage report from the total allowed usage for that PDU session, usage monitoring key, or both as applicable, and the PCF may also derive and update the PCC rules based on the remaining allowed usage or reported usage and provision them to the SMF.
 If the remaining allowed usage reaches a value zero (or below zero), the PCF may apply other policy decisions and interact with the SMF accordingly.